 Why they shrink was a puzzle for many years, but I worked it out.
 When you sweat, it absorbs into your hat and cools you down.
 When you take off your hat, it dries off and shrinks a little bit, like it has been washed.
 Doing this a hundred times gradually decreases its size.

 The problem is worse for larger hats, and particularly XXL heads.
 When a hat is first woven, it is called a hood (see image above).
 This hood is then steamed and stretched over a hat block to create the shape and size you want.
 Most people in Ecuador are little with medium-sized heads, and when they weave these hoods, they tend to weave around that size.
-To make it an XXL, the hood is stretched much more than for all the other sizes and consequently will have a greater tendency to shrink back to that medium size.
+To make it an XXL, the hood is stretched much more than for all the other sizes and consequently will have a greater tendency to shrink.

 We have several hats in XXXL for very large heads.
 These are woven specially for us on an XXXL large block and will hold their size.